Can I request a different size for the photograph to fit my exhibition space?

 I'm open to customization options, including cropping, color adjustments, and framing variations, catering to the unique demands of different exhibitions.

-Requests for customization are always considered thoughtfully, with each case handled individually.
+Customization requests are always considered thoughtfully, with each case handled individually.

 Resizing artwork can impact its quality, particularly if you're making it significantly larger than its original size.